ecsplendid/jetzt/readme.md

 ### ALSO IN THIS VERSION

--If the word is a commonly used english word and less than 6 chars, I reduce the delay time -Punctuation doesn't influence the pivot
+- If the word is a commonly used english word and less than 6 chars, I reduce the delay time
+- Punctuation doesn't influence the pivot

 ### Installation